Summer Sports Camps on the North Fork

 Peconic Water Sports Camp is a half-day program on the water with locations in Southold, Shelter Island, Sag Harbor, and Montauk.
 Kids can try wakeboarding, wakesurfing, waterskiing, tubing, fishing, and more.

 Groups are small, with no more than six kids per boat.
-Families can choose single days or full weeks, so it is easier to fit into the busy summer schedule.
+Families can choose single days or full weeks, making it easier to fit into a busy summer schedule.

-Ages 5 to 14, half-day.
-Seven weeks from June 22 at most locations.
+Ages 5 to 14.
+Hours vary by location.
+June 22 to August 7 at most locations.

 Join our newsletter